akshayrdeodhar/trillian/README.md

 The algorithm works fairly fast upto depth 4, but takes more than 1.5 minutes for depth 6.
 Odd depths are unreliable, as do not end with opponent's move.

-* NOTE: The only interface with through 2 functions- distrib function and
+* NOTE: The only interface with through 2 functions- trillian(), and a (possible- chose promotion). so the loop, generation and checking functions could be used as a library for a bot, which would directly link to the code! (though if .o are given, name will always have to be trillian)

 ### Problems